jakkkc/car_price/README.md

     pip install streamlit
     ```

-* To run the app locally run the following on terminal:
+* To run the app locally run the following on the terminal:
     ```
     streamlit run deployment/app.py
 ---